watchexec/watchexec/crates/lib/README.md

 ## Kitchen sink

-The library also exposes a large amount of components which are available to make your own tool, or to make anything else you may want:
+The library also exposes a number of components which are available to make your own tool, or to make anything else you may want:

 - **[Command handling](https://docs.rs/watchexec/2.0.0-pre.6/watchexec/command/index.html)**, to
   build a command with an arbitrary shell, deal with grouped and ungrouped processes the same way,